nielsdelestinne/snuyster/README.md

 - [ ] Add Plot functionality to summary
 - [ ] Restructure folders so that only one folder needs to be mounted
   - All other folders should be created if they do not yet exits.
-- [ ] provide ssh keys for private git repository access from inside docker container
 - [ ] Create a nice README
+- - [ ] Document direnv / asdf
 - [ ] Write explanation in tool (for user)
-  - [ ] Document direnv / asdf
 - [ ] to-clone requires an empty line or it skips the last repo

 # Resources